WOB! is a Serbian/Irish musician, electronic music producer and DJ.

 He plays drums, guitar, bass, keys and turntables.

-WOB! joined the Irish music scene in 2008 as a session drummer and played around the country with many bands, including legendary Jerry Fish.
+WOB! joined the Irish music scene in 2008 as a session drummer and played around the country with many bands, including the legendary Jerry Fish.

 Currently on a mission to bring chill out vibes, feature local singers, and showcase Ireland’s beautiful scenery, WOB! can be found behind the drums performing his liquid drum and bass music with a full band, featuring singer/guitar player Dubh Lee, and Stephen Kerr on analogue synths.